-Free camping in the Aosta Valley region is not allowed below 2500m However, it's tolerated if you don't create hassles or particular troubles.
+Free camping in the Aosta Valley region is not allowed below 2.500m However, it's tolerated if you don't create hassles or particular troubles.
 This includes, of course, making fires in the woods!
 Here's a list of camping in Val Veny, all accessible by car or by bus from Courmayeur.
 In strict alphabetical order:

 Camping Aiguille Noire - in Val Veny, at Zerotta, near the lower station of the chair lift. (tel. +39 0165 869041 Fax +39 0165 843097).
 A good place for families and big groups.
 Used to be also the cheapest, but price right now are almost the same everywhere.

 Camping Cuignon - in Val Veny between Zerotta and the military barracks (tel +39 0165 869073 Fax +39 0165 842861).
 This one is a bit of a question mark for me, because I don't know anyone who's been there.
 From outside it looks quite neat and smaller than:

 Aiguille Noire Camping La Sorgente - in Val Veny, in a clearing of the forest called Peuterey, exactly under the Mont Noir south face (tel. +39 0165 848209 or, in summer +39 0165 869089).
 The location of this one is gorgeous (the ancient forest nearby is said to have been a Celtic worship centre).
 They're really climber-friendly, and the camping itself is well organised.

 Camping Grandes Jorasses in Val Ferret between Planpincieux and the golf course. (tel +39 0165 869708).
 Being near Planpincieux, it's a lively and well placed on a partially wooden area.